Death

 Death of a vision or dream

-God often allows this to occur because we put a ‘baby’ before Him (something conceived in us that becomes a god); even though it may be a very commendable desire.
-He permits it to break the power of what we hold dear.
-If it is truly ‘of God’, He will resurrect it in supernatural power.
+Because we put our ‘baby’ before God (something conceived in us that becomes a god), He often permits it to break the power of what we hold dear, even though such a project may be a very commendable desire.
+If it is truly ‘of God’, He will resurrect it to a greater measure and He will be glorified.
 Moses was raised up to set the Israelite people free yet sent into the desert to die to his own abilities and way of achieving his calling.
 Only then was he reliant enough on God for the challenge.
-Do not cast away your confidence and love for God when this happens (Heb 10:35).
+We are exhorted to not cast away our confidence and love for God when our plans turn to ashes (Heb 10:35).
 Allow Him to refine your spirit.
 David kept a right heart attitude, and although he was anointed to be the future king and was being hunted by Saul, he did not take matters into his own hands and force his advancement to this position when he had the opportunity to kill Saul.
+Later when David desired to build the temple he was prevented by God did not resort to self pity but activily prepared the materials for those who would build it (1 Chr 22:2-4,14-16, 29:2-9).

 Death to self

-This is termed self-denial, where the self-life or carnal nature is not controlling us, but to varying degrees has been crucified or rendered in-operative and we are more in tune with the giver of life.
+This is also termed self-denial, where the self-life or carnal nature is not controlling us, but to varying degrees has been crucified or rendered in-operative and we become more in tune with the giver of life living out what Jesus said denying self and taking up our cross in obedience (Lk 9:23).
 When we are dead to self, we are most fully alive and of value to our fellow man.
 The Christian walk is described as being ‘alive in Christ’ and ‘dead to self’, its wants and rights (Rom 6:11).

 We do not literally nail our bodies to a cross to show Him our love.
 Nevertheless, we must ‘crucify’ every passion and pursuit that keeps us from a burning devotion to Him.
 “He must increase, I must decrease” (Jn 3:30).
 Jesus is now our reference and focal point, He should be on the throne of our lives as LORD.
 We should be His servants,